jshepherd01/prog_black_term1_proj/api-docs.md

 Status Code | Name | Description
 --- | --- | ---
-400 | Not Valid | At least one required query parameter was missing, or a parameter had an invalid type or value 500 | Internal Server Error | Some other error occurred
+400 | Not Valid | At least one required query parameter was missing or empty, or a parameter had an invalid type or value 500 | Internal Server Error | Some other error occurred

 # <a name="image-verify"></a> POST `/image/verify`